MontgomeryLab/tinyRNA/START_HERE/TUTORIAL.md

 ```
 conda activate aquatx-srna
 ```
+And when you're done, you can close your terminal or use `conda deactivate` to return to a normal shell.

 ### Terminal output
 The output you see on your terminal is first from `cwltool`, which coordinates the execution of the workflow CWL, as well as the individual steps being executed.